Project-MONAI/MONAI/docs/source/lazy_resampling.rst

 Lazy resampling works very differently.
 When you execute the same pipeline with `lazy=True`, the following happens:

-1. ``Spacingd`` is executed lazily.
-It puts a description of the operation that it wants to perform onto a list of pending operations
+#. ``Spacingd`` is executed lazily.
+It puts a description of the operation that it wants to perform onto a list of
+   pending operations
-2. ``Orientationd`` is executed lazily.
-It adds a description of its own operation to the pending operation list so now there are 2 pending operations
+#. ``Orientationd`` is executed lazily.
+It adds a description of its own operation to the pending operation list so
+   now there are 2 pending operations
-3. ``RandSpatialCropd`` is executedexecuting lazily.
-It adds a description of its own operation to the pending operation list so now there are 3 pending operations
+#. ``RandSpatialCropd`` is executed lazily.
+It adds a description of its own operation to the pending
+   operation list so now there are 3 pending operations
-4. ``RandRotate90d`` is executedexecuting lazily.
-It adds a description of its own operation to the pending operation list so now there are 4 pending operations
+#. ``RandRotate90d`` is executed lazily.
+It adds a description of its own operation to the pending operation
+   list so now there are 4 pending operations
-5. ``RandRotated`` is executedexecuting lazily.
-It adds a description of its own operation to the pending operation list so now there are 5 pending operations
+#. ``RandRotated`` is executed lazily.
+It adds a description of its own operation to the pending operation
+   list so now there are 5 pending operations
-6. ``RandZoomd`` is executedexecuting lazily.
-It adds a description of its own operation to the pending operation list so now there are 6 pending operations 1.
-[Spacingd, Orientationd, RandSpatialCropd, RandRotate90d, RandRotated, RandZoomd] are all on the pending operations list but have yet to be carried out on the data
+#. ``RandZoomd`` is executed lazily.
+It adds a description of its own operation to the pending operation
+   list so now there are 6 pending operations
+   #.
+[Spacingd, Orientationd, RandSpatialCropd, RandRotate90d, RandRotated, RandZoomd] are all on the pending
+      operations list but have yet to be carried out on the data
-7. ``RandGaussianNoised`` is not a lazy transform.
+#. ``RandGaussianNoised`` is not a lazy transform.
 It is now time for the pending operations to be evaluated.
+Their
-Their descriptions are mathematically composited together, to determine the operation that results from all of them being carried out.
+   descriptions are mathematically composited together, to determine the operation that results from all of them being carried out.
 This is then applied in a single resample operation.
 Once that is done, RandGaussianNoised operates on the resulting data